 -"Let's talk about 'regenerative business' not sustainability," Oliver Dudok van Heel, World Economic Forum, March 27, 2023

-Join journalist Esha Chhabra and Greg Warman of ExperiencePoint for a hands-on workshop in design thinking, showing how business leaders can use restoration and regeneration as a model for business innovation.
-The afternoon will begin with a keynote by Esha Chhabra sharing the insights of her book Working to Restore: The Power of Regenerative Business to Heal the World."
-This will be followed by a followed by a workshop led by Greg Warman where the participants will be trained in ideation and prototyping applied to regenerative business practices.
-The 90 minute workshop will provide learning, ideation and prototype application on the Creative Habits of Design Thinkers.
-Five elements of the workshop will include:
+LMU was joined by journalist Esha Chhabra and Greg Warman of ExperiencePoint for a hands-on workshop in design thinking, that showed how business leaders can use restoration and regeneration as a model for business innovation.
+The afternoon began with a keynote by Esha Chhabra who shared the insights of her book Working to Restore: The Power of Regenerative Business to Heal the World."
+The afternoon was then followed by a workshop led by Greg Warman where the participants were trained in ideation and prototyping applied to regenerative business practices.
+The 90 minute workshop provided learning, ideation and prototype application on the Creative Habits of Design Thinkers.
+Five elements of the workshop which include:

 Speakers